 The open event, promoted by Stocksbridge CC, uses a shorter 700 yard climb.
 The National championship in 2009 added an extra 500 yards (0.4 km) This first section (Hunshelf road) is a shallower gradient, perhaps 8%.
 At the end of Hunshelf road, there is a sharp right hander taking you onto Pea Royd Lane.
 It is here that the gradient really picks up.
 It is 20% around the corner.
 You go over a road bridge where there is a short period of more gradual gradient, before another steep section as you go around a left turn.
-From here there is 400 yards to the finish the gradient eases slightly on the last section (called Don Hill Height) towards the last 0.3 km to the finish.
+From here there is 400 yards to the finish the gradient eases slightly on the last section (called Don Hill Height).
+It feels like there are three parts to the climb

-With a course record of 3.17 Pea Royd Lane is not quite my forte, I would do better on a longer hill, but, it is just a bit longer than the real short anaerobic hill climbs like the Rake.
+With a course record of 3.17.8 Pea Royd Lane is not quite my forte, I would do better on a longer hill, but, it is just a bit longer than the real short anaerobic hill climbs like the Rake.
 It gives me an outside chance.
 It’s kind of somewhere in the middle between the Rake (2012) and the Stang (2013).
 I would prefer something slightly longer, a climber who excels on a short sprint like the Rake, may prefer something slightly shorter.
 It makes it an intriguing contest.
 Depending on form, fitness and many other factors, the podium placings could come from quite a long list of names.
-The average age of the top 20 at the Stang was 26.
-If you take out me (36) and Pete Tadros (44), the average age would even be lower.
-When you’re in your teen years and early 20s, I guess it must be much easier to make big strides in form than when you’re getting close to the wrong side of 40!
-But, I don’t think about age or see it as a barrier at all.

 Fixed vs Gears

 It’s one of those hills where quite a few riders will be tossing up between riding fixed and gears.
 Matt Clinton rode fixed in 2009 (42*21) but with swirling winds and rain was not convinced it was the best choice.
 These days, fixed is getting quite rare amongst the top riders.
 It will be interesting to see if anyone rides fixed in 2014.
 I will definitely be riding gears, if only because I don’t own a fixed.

 2009 National Championship